 FirstLight conducted Study No. 3.3.11 Fish Assemblage Study to gather baseline information pertaining to the current population(s) within the study area.
 The study area assessed included the Connecticut River from Vernon Dam to a natural rock formation referred to as Rock Dam in the bypass reach.
 In order to sufficiently sample representative habitat types throughout the study area, and the range of strata within these reaches, sampling methods included boat electrofishing, gill netting, and seining.
 Sampling was performed during the early summer in June-July 2015 in the TFI and again in the late summer (September) in the TFI and also in the bypass reach between Turners Falls Dam and Rock Dam (only for the late summer).
 Twenty-four (24) electrofishing stations were sampled in the TFI (Figure 3.3.3.1.2-1).
-Gillnets were also deployed in deep holes concurrent with electrofishing, and beach seining was conducted where feasible in the middle and lower TFI strata.
-In several locations where beach seining was not feasible due to snags or unwadable shorelines, supplemental boat electrofishing (Figure 3.3.3.1.2-2).
+Gillnets were also deployed in deep holes concurrent with electrofishing, and beach seining was not feasible due to snags or unwadable shorelines, supplemental boat electrofishing was conducted.
+In addition, the four major mesohabitats in the bypass reach were sampled by boat electrofishing (Figure 3.3.3.1.2-2).